jeevithdharanish/LinkMatrix/README.md

 LinkMatrix: Your Professional Analytics Hub

-LinkMatrix is a full-stack, open-source portfolio platform that rivals paid services like Linktree Pro and bold.pro.
+LinkMatrix is a full-stack, open-source portfolio platform.
 It transforms a simple "link-in-bio" into a complete professional hub, complete with a built-in, advanced analytics dashboard to track user engagement.

 ✨ Core Features